axelmoreen/AnkiBuddy/README.md

 * ~~Fix ghost sounds being played sometimes on a new question (matching?)~~
 * ~~Should fix MVC design of List class.~~
 * In some cases, playing multiple sounds at the same time causes one to not be heard.
+* Can't Edit template with just the Selected templates selection.
+* QOL: remove templates from the left box, once they are in the right box.
 *~~Move "Practice" View logic to its own controller.~~
 * Decrease font-size for longer questions/answers
 * Fix auto focus on virtual keyboard pyqt5